Music at wilshire

-Excellence flows throughout the fabric of Wilshire’s life.
-In worship, music is not something only a few gifted people do; it’s an expression of joy for the entire congregation as we sing together great hymns of the faith old and new.
-The music ministry also offers choirs, ensembles and opportunities for every age grouping, from preschoolers to senior adults.
+At Wilshire, music is not something only a few gifted people do; it’s an expression of joy for the entire congregation as we sing together great hymns of the faith old and new.
+Wilshire’s music ministry offers choirs, ensembles and opportunities for every age group, from preschoolers to senior adults.

-Sanctuary Choir is the adult choir that leads in weekly Sunday morning worship and presents three or four special programs each year.
 This choir is open to any interested adult, with rehearsals on Wednesdays from 7 to 8:30 p.m. in Choral Hall.
-Find out more.
-Contact Doug Haney for more information.
+No audition required.
+Contact Interim Minister of Music Charlie Fuller for more information.

-New Song is the senior adult community choir that meets on Wednesdays at 9:30 a.m.
-It is open to any interested adult age 60 or older and draws many participants from beyond Wilshire’s membership.
-Find out more.
-Contact Sarah Stafford.
+New Song is a senior adult community choir that meets at Wilshire on Wednesdays at 9:30 a.m.
+It is open to any interested adult ages 60 or older and draws participants from other churches as well as Wilshire.

-Carillon Ringers is our adult handbell choir.
+Carillon Ringers is Wilshire’s adult handbell choir.
 Playing up to seven octaves of handbells, this group rehearses on Sunday afternoons and plays once a month in worship.
 This group is always looking for subs for occasional rehearsals or Sunday mornings.
 If you have handbell experience or can read music, please let us know.
 Contact Carillon Ringers director Ralph Manuel for more information.